OrangeTrashBin/notes/Humanity/hum4_essay1.md

 Empirical Assumption and Social Contract: Argue that the empirical assumption is more important than the religious one in the justification of political authority because it provides a basis for the social contract.
 Discuss the ways in which the social contract is based on a mutual agreement between the people and the government, and how this agreement is shaped by the empirical assumption.

 Conclusion: Sum up the main arguments of the essay and provide a final conclusion on why the empirical assumption is more important than the religious one in the justification of political authority.

+### Structure: 2
+Of course!
+Here's a more detailed structure for your 7-page essay:

+- I. Introduction
+    - Provide background information on the topic of religious and empirical assumptions in the justification of political authority.
+State your central argument that religious assumption is more important in the justification of political authority than empirical assumption.
+Provide a roadmap for the essay, indicating the main points you will be making in each section.
+- II.
+Historical Overview of the Use of Religion in Justifying Political Authority

+    - Discuss the historical examples of religious justifications for political authority, such as the divine right of kings in feudal Europe or the use of religious law as the basis for governance in the Islamic world.
+Analyze how religious beliefs have been used to support political systems throughout history and the role religion has played in shaping political authority.
+- III.
+Religious Assumptions and the Concept of Morality

+    - Discuss the relationship between religion and morality and how religious beliefs can provide a stable moral foundation for society.
+Argue that religious assumptions can offer a more comprehensive and enduring basis for moral values than empirical assumptions, which are often dependent on specific historical and cultural contexts.
+- IV.
+The Limitations of Empirical Assumptions in Justifying Political Authority

+    - Discuss the empirical assumptions that have been used to justify political authority, such as utilitarianism, social contract theory, and democratic ideals.
+Analyze the limitations of these assumptions, including their susceptibility to challenge based on new evidence or changing circumstances, their dependence on specific historical and cultural contexts, and their potential for conflict with religious beliefs.
+- V. The Advantages of Religious Assumptions in Justifying Political Authority

+    - Argue that religious assumptions have unique advantages in justifying political authority, such as offering a more stable and enduring basis for political authority, providing a shared moral framework that transcends individual and cultural differences, and serving as a source of authority beyond human control.
+Compare and contrast the strengths and weaknesses of religious and empirical assumptions in terms of their ability to justify political authority.
+- VI.
+The Role of Religion in Contemporary Political Systems

+    - Discuss the role of religion in contemporary political systems and analyze the challenges and opportunities posed by the intersection of religious and political authority.
+Argue that religious assumptions continue to play a vital role in shaping political authority and shaping the moral and ethical foundations of society.

+- VII.
+Conclusion
+    - Summarize the main points made in the essay and restate your argument that religious assumption is more important for the justification of political authority than empirical assumption.
+Offer some final thoughts on the topic, including any implications for future research or further discussion.
+End with a clear and concise conclusion that reinforces your argument.
+This structure provides a comprehensive outline for a 7-page essay, allowing you to develop each of your main points in detail.
+Make sure to include adequate research and evidence to support your argument, and be clear and concise in your writing.
+Good luck with your essay!

 ### Quotes: Religion
 - [6] But though this be a state of liberty, yet it is not a state of licence: though man in that state have an uncontroulable liberty to dispose of his person or possessions, yet he has not liberty to destroy himself, or so much as any creature in his possession, but where some nobler use than its bare preservation calls for it. **The state of nature has a law of nature to govern it, which obliges every one: and reason, which is that law, teaches all mankind, who will but consult it, that being all equal and independent, no one ought to harm another in his life, health, liberty, or possessions**: for men being all the workmanship of one omnipotent, and infinitely wise maker; all the servants of one sovereign master, sent into the world by his order, and about his business; they are his property, whose workmanship they are, made to last during his, not one another's pleasure: and being furnished with like faculties, sharing all in one community of nature, there cannot be supposed any such subordination among us, that may authorize us to destroy one another, as if we were made for one another's uses, as the inferior ranks of creatures are for our's.
 Every one, as he is bound to preserve himself, and not to quit his station wilfully, so by the like reason, when his own preservation comes not in competition, ought he, as much as he can, to preserve the rest of mankind, and may not, unless it be to do justice on an offender, take away, or impair the life, or what tends to the preservation of the life, the liberty, health, limb, or goods of another.